esa/torchquad/docs/source/tutorial.rst

     print(f"Took {(end-start)* 1000.0:.3f} ms")

-If you tried this yourself and ran out of CUDA memory, simply decrease $ N $ (this will, however, lead to a loss of accuracy).
+If you tried this yourself and ran out of CUDA memory, simply decrease :math:`N` (this will, however, lead to a loss of accuracy).

 Note that we use more evaluation points (:math:`37^{5}=69,343,957` for *torchquad* vs. :math:`4,084,101`